 As a tradition of more than 50 years, upper-secondary education (ISCED 3) typically starts from grade 9 in Hungary after completing the 8-grade single-structure educational phase (i.e. primary and lower secondary, ISCED 1 and 2).
 Most commonly, it involves 4 grades in general education, and 5 or 3 grades in VET depending on the programme.

-The training in upper secondary general grammar schools usually lasts for 4 years, but in some cases, like talent support programmes and disadvantage compensational programmes, with a preparatory year, the education consist of 5 years (e.g.: Arany János Talent Support Programme; bilingual education; language preparatory programmes).
+The training in upper secondary general schools usually lasts for 4 years, but in some cases, like talent support programmes and disadvantage compensational programmes, with a preparatory year, the education consists of 5 years (e.g.: Arany János Talent Support Programme; bilingual education; language preparatory programmes).